computingForSocialScience/cfss-homework-ahuanguchi/final_project/README.md

 the script in table_creation.sql to create/recreate tables as needed (often to modify a VARCHAR field that wasn't long enough).
-Through Tweepy, I accessed the Twitter Search API, which returns tweets that match certain queries and data about them.
+Through Tweepy, I accessed the Twitter Search API, which returns tweets that match certain queries along with data about them.
 To make my results as inclusive as possible, I included common alternate titles in my queries (e.g., '"yona of the dawn" OR "akatsuki no yona"').
 I avoided exceeding the API's rate limit all at once by uncommenting different queries in